Bouygues to refurbish Paris Ritz

-PARIS (Reuters) - Bouygues said on Monday that it had won a contract to refurbish the Ritz Hotel in Paris for 140 million euros ($183 million), as the city’s old guard of luxury hotels struggles to maintain standards and win clients under increased competition.
+PARIS (Reuters) - Bouygues said on Monday that it had won a contract to refurbish the Ritz Hotel in Paris for 140 million euros, as the city’s old guard of luxury hotels struggles to maintain standards and win clients under increased competition.

 In recent years, the Mandarin Oriental and the Shangri-La have opened their doors, threatening the dominance of the city’s traditional five-star hotels, among them the Four Seasons George V and Plaza Athenee.